jansule/analyzeAuthLogs/README.md

 # analyzeAuthLogs
-Python script that reads auth.log files and saves usernames and counts of attempted logins.
+Python script that reads auth.log files and saves usernames and counts of attempted logins as well as corresponding ip adresses.

 **Reads multiple log files at once.**
 ## Requirements